nihzh/nihzh.github.io/docs/Liverpool/304-Knowledge Representation & Reasoning.md

 ```
+The rows where both premises are assigned truth value 1 and 5, the entailment is valid

 Take any pointed model M,w, we distinguish two caces

 This hold every pointed model M,w, therefore the formula is valid